 From 30-mile straight lines to zoomorphic images (like hummingbirds, spiders, whales, monkeys, and lizards), the Nazca lines include a variety of designs that were all created the same way.
-The artists removed a shallow layer of rocks from specific areas of the ground to make a negative image on the desert floor, and since there’s almost no rainfall or wind in the area, the designs have never buckled to erosion.
+The artists removed a shallow layer of rocks from specific areas of the ground to create a negative image on the desert floor; since there’s almost no rainfall or wind in the area, the designs have never buckled to erosion.

-When it comes to determining the purpose of the Nazca lines, archaeologists have divided opinions.
-Some claim that groups must have used them for astronomical or calendrical purposes, while others believe that the lines were ritual sites where people asked their gods for rainfall.
+Archaeologists have divided opinions on the purpose that the Nazca lines fulfill.
+Some claim that certain groups must have used them for astronomical or calendrical purposes, while others believe that the lines were ritual sites where people asked their gods for rainfall.

-Regardless of what the designs were used for, there’s no denying that they’re impressive!
+Regardless of how the designs were used, there’s no denying that they’re incredibly impressive!

 Fast facts: Archaeologists have come up with several possible creation dates for the lines, ranging from 500 B.C. to 500 A.D.
 This mysterious site is located roughly 200 miles southeast of Lima.

 Even though it’s a lesser-known site, the Kuélap Archaeological Complex is remarkable.
-Its fortress — a massive defensive structure that contains 420 circular stone buildings within its walls — is the site’s centerpiece, although there are a few other important sectors as well.
+Its fortress — a massive defensive structure, containing 420 circular stone buildings within its walls — is the site’s centerpiece, although there are a few other important sectors as well.

-Thanks to the presence of hearths, mortars and pestles, pottery, and metal tools, archaeologists know that the circular buildings inside the fortress were houses.
-Interestingly enough, archaeologists have even found bodies buried beneath their floors, and there are tombs located outside the houses, too.
+Thanks to the presence of hearths, pottery, metal tools, and mortars and pestles, archaeologists know that the hundreds of circular buildings inside the fortress were homes.
+Interestingly enough, archaeologists have even found bodies buried beneath their floors, although there are tombs located outside the houses, too.

-Beneath a large circular platform in the fortress, archaeologists have also discovered skeletal remains that show telltale signs of violence.
-Taking all of this and the evidence of a huge on-site fire into account, experts believe that some sort of bloody event occurred between the local people and Spanish conquistadors.
+Beneath a large circular platform in the fortress, archaeologists have discovered skeletal remains that show telltale signs of violence.
+Taking all of this (and the evidence of a huge on-site fire) into account, the experts believe that some sort of bloody event occurred between the local people and Spanish conquistadors.

-But for many travelers, the highlight of visiting Kuélap is seeing its main temple, commonly referred to as El Tintero, or the Inkwell.
-It’s shaped like an inverted cone, with walls protruding farther at the top than at the bottom, and evidence suggests that the temple was used for both burial ceremonies and ritual offerings.
+Archaeological mysteries aside, many visitors say that the highlight of visiting Kuélap is seeing its main temple: El Tintero, or the Inkwell.
+El Tintero is shaped like an inverted cone, with walls protruding farther at the top than at the bottom, and the evidence suggests that the temple was used for both burial ceremonies and ritual offerings.